abao27/alanxbao.github.io/README.md

 - *\** - The apple the snake wants to eat.
 - *#* - The borders/walls of the world.

-In the short snippet of the game demo below, I use the WASD keys to navigate the snake in the world map and eat the apples.
+In the short snippet of the game demo above, I use the WASD keys to navigate the snake in the world map and eat the apples.
 When my snake's head crashed into its body, it dies and the game ends.

 ### SIXT33N Robot